Preface of a Saint (3)

-PRAYER (traditional language) O God, who hast given thy Church wisdom and revealed deep and secret things: Grant that we, like thy servant Justin and in union with his prayers, may find thy truth an abiding refuge all the days of our lives; through Jesus Christ, who with the Holy Spirit liveth and reigneth with thee, one God, in glory everlasting.
+PRAYER (traditional language) O God, who hast given thy church wisdom and revealed deep and secret things: Grant that we, like thy servant Justin and in union with his prayers, may find thy Word an abiding refuge all the days of our lives; through Jesus Christ, who with thee and the Holy Spirit liveth and reigneth, one God, in glory everlasting.
 Amen.

 PRAYER (contemporary language)

 O God, who has given your church wisdom and revealed deep and secret things: Grant that we, like your servant Justin and in union with his prayers, may find your Word an abiding refuge all the days of our lives; through Jesus Christ, who with you and the Holy Spirit lives and reigns, one God, in glory everlasting.
 Amen.